dnmfarrell/bash-wordsplit/README.md

 Wordsplit defines a single function called `wordsplit` which takes a string argument and splits it into the `WORDS` array.
 It uses the same rules as Bash does to splits args, except that it does not recognize ANSI-C [escape sequences](https://www.gnu.org/software/bash/manual/html_node/ANSI_002dC-Quoting.html) (`$'STRING'`).

+If wordsplit detects an unterminated quote, it will return 1 and save the error message to `WORDERR`.
+Otherwise it returns 0.

 Here's `example/parse-stdin.bash`:

     #!/bin/bash